How to Build a Thriving Innovation Ecosystem - The Big Bang Partnership

 What is an innovation ecosystem?

-The definition of an innovation ecosystem is a place where businesses large and small, including start-ups, public sector organizations, academia and the not-for-profit, media and culture sectors work together to shape new, purposeful solutions to challenges and opportunities.
+My definition of an innovation ecosystem today is an organic system in which businesses large and small, including start-ups, public sector organizations, academia and the not-for-profit, media and culture sectors work together to shape new, purposeful solutions to significant, shared challenges and opportunities.

 Every organization in an innovation ecosystem depends on the success of the other organizations, either directly or indirectly.